-Notes
+Notes:

-^{1.} The deadline specified herein shall be 5:00 p.m. on the designated date.
-If the day stipulated herein falls on a Saturday or a national holiday prescribed in the Act on National Holidays, the deadline shall be the previous day, and if the day falls on a Sunday, the day before the previous day.

-^{2.} The submission deadlines are subject to change.
+- 1. The deadline specified herein shall be 5:00 p.m. on the designated date.
+If the day stipulated herein falls on a Saturday or a national holiday prescribed in the Act on National Holidays, the deadline shall be the previous day, and if the day falls on a Sunday, the day before the previous day. - 2.
+The submission deadlines are subject to change. - 3.
+Students wishing for early completion shall submit the "Application for Early Completion" form together with "Notification of the Doctoral Thesis Title". - 4.
+At the end of each semester, students must prepare a research plan and progress report, check it with their main supervisor and sub-supervisors, and submit it to the support office in charge of the program to which they belong.